jranga123/Home-Credit-Deafault-Risk/README.md

 *Workflow*

-For this project, we are following the proposed workflow as mentioned below.
+For this project, Iam following the proposed workflow as mentioned below.

 <img src="https://imgur.com/LEFwBmr.png" />